Australia's Uranium Mines

 Reserves & Resources:

 The Ranger 1 orebody, which was mined out in December 1995, started off with 17 million tonnes of ore some of which is still stockpiled.
-The Ranger 3 nearby is slightly larger, and open pit mining of it commenced in 1997.
-In 2007 it was decided to extend the pit to access further ore (included in the resource figures below).
+The Ranger 3 nearby is slightly larger, and open pit mining of it took place over 1997 to 2012.

 In 1991 ERA bought from Pancontinental Mining Ltd the richer Jabiluka orebody (briefly known as North Ranger), 20 km to the north of the processing plant and with a lease adjoining the Ranger lease.
 ERA was proposing initially to produce 1000 t/yr from Jabiluka concurrently with Ranger 3.
 The preferred option involved trucking the Jabiluka ore to the existing Ranger mill, rather than setting up a new plant, tailings and waste water system to treat it on site as envisaged in an original EIS approved in 1979.
 However, all these plans are now superseded – see Australia's Uranium Deposits and Prospective Mines paper.